 Chinese Pistache

-Bark: The heartwood of this tree is deeper brown than that of Fremont cottonwood but the sapwood is white.
-On older trees, the bark is thick, deeply furrowed, reddish brown.
+Bark: On older trees, the bark is thick, deeply furrowed, reddish brown.
 On branches or on young trees, bark is thin, smooth and gray-brown.

 Leaves: Roughly triangular in shape, 2 to 2.5 inches long and 2.5 to 3 inches wide.
 They are shiny green with a thin yellow midrib, a coarsely toothed margin & a yellow, flattened stem that causes the leaf to shake back & forth in the wind.
 Leaves turn bright yellow in autumn.